R3Conclave/conclave-core-sdk/README.md

 [![Conclave Core SDK](.github/assets/logo.png)][conclave_website]

-The [Conclave Core SDK][docs] is an open source platform that lets you create SGX enclaves very easily.
-You can write your enclave code in high-level languages such as Java, Kotlin and JavaScript.
+The [Conclave Core SDK][docs] is an open source platform that lets you create SGX enclaves easily.
+You can write your enclave code in high-level languages such as Java, Kotlin, and JavaScript.

 **Enclaves** are small pieces of software that are protected from attack by the owner of the computer on which they run.
 They are ideally suited to solving multi-party collaboration and privacy problems,